Lenders of money are not all ‘money lenders’

 Emigrating while retaining your property?

 The exodus of South Africans to foreign jurisdictions has been well publicised, and due to this, much has been written about the so-called “exit tax” that applies when one ceases to be a tax resident in South Africa, as well as matters relating to foreign employment income earned.
-However, what is often overlooked is what happens when you emigrate but retain your home in South Africa.
-The general principle is that when you cease to be a South African tax resident, your home (constituting immovable property in South Africa) will not be subject to the “exit charge”, since that immovable property always remains a […]
+However, what is often overlooked is what happens when you emigrate […]

 The disclosing of taxpayer details

 Decisions of South Africa’s courts are an essential source of law.
 The courts uphold and enforce the Constitution and develop common law that is consistent with the values of the Constitution, and the spirit and purpose of the Bill of Rights.
-In a taxation context, court decisions assist in how legislation must be interpreted or confirm the rights and obligations of taxpayers and the South African Revenue Service alike.
-One, therefore, cannot appreciate the tax landscape, without having regard for the decisions of our courts.
-In the case of the Commissioner for SARS vs Public Protector (23 March 2020) in […]
+In a taxation context, court decisions assist in how legislation must be interpreted or […]

 Do you have tax debt?

 With the tax filing season for individuals now closed, taxpayers may find themselves with tax debt that is due.
 This may be due to administrative penalties as a result of the non-submission of tax returns, the submission of a return without payment, only partial payment or debt arising from an audit assessment.
-The South African Revenue Service (“SARS”) provides assistance to taxpayers in managing their tax debt.
-As an initial phase, SARS will remind taxpayers of the amount of tax due before the due date.
-This is done by way of an assessment with the relevant due date indicated thereon […]
+The South African […]

 SARS dispute: What are the reasons?

 Generally, disputes with the South African Revenue Service (SARS) are the result of an assessment which has been issued by SARS to a taxpayer.
-An assessment is the determination of an amount of a tax liability or refund, by way of self-assessment by the taxpayer (such as in the case of VAT) or assessment by SARS (such as in the case of income tax).
-If taxpayers are not satisfied with an assessment, the Tax Administration Act provides for dispute resolution mechanisms, in terms of which taxpayers can object to the assessment, and subsequently appeal, if objections are not maintained.
-Although […]
+An assessment is the determination of an amount of a tax liability or refund, by way of self-assessment by the taxpayer (such as in the case of VAT) or assessment by […]